sphinx-doc/sphinx/doc/extdev/event_callbacks.rst

    :param uri: ``str`` of the collected URI
    :returns: ``str`` or ``None``

-   Emitted when the linkcheck builder collects hyperlinks from document.
+   Emitted when the linkcheck builder collects hyperlinks from a document.

    The event handlers can modify the URI by returning a string.